U.S. Route 422: Pennsylvania

 US 422 enters Pennsylvania 8 mi northwest of New Castle.
 Three miles northwest of New Castle the route spurs off to bypass New Castle running along with I-376.
 I-376 spurs off and becomes a toll road, while US 422 continues onward to where it becomes a two-lane road with a center lane three miles southwest of New Castle.
 The route continues to the east where it meets with US 19 and adjacent I-79.
 The road becomes an expressway again after its intersection with I-79 through Moraine State Park.
 The expressway ends just north of Prospect by the Big Butler Fairgrounds.
-It proceeds further for four miles to where it becomes an expressway bypassing Butler, and ending in East Butler.
+It proceeds further for seven miles to where it becomes an expressway bypassing Butler, and ending in East Butler.
 It continues on for fifteen miles, becoming an expressway again to bypass Kittanning, where it meets with the Allegheny Valley Expressway (PA 28) at the northern terminus of that expressway.
 At this point, PA 28 joins US 422 in a concurrency.
 US 422/PA 28 crosses over the Allegheny River and PA 66 joins US 422 and PA 28 on the expressway.
 At the east end of the expressway, PA 28/PA 66 splits to the north and US 422 becomes a two-lane highway with a center lane.
 It continues in this way for eighteen miles to where it bypasses Indiana, where it junctions with US 119.
 The expressway continues for eight miles to where the expressway ends north of Yellow Creek State Park, becoming a two-lane highway.
 It continues like this for sixteen miles, until just before its terminus at US 219 near Ebensburg.